Scientists Discover Neurological Link Explaining Nightmares

-Scientist believe they have discovered the reasons why people have nightmares and angry dreams, and it has to do with an imbalance between two regions of the brain.
+Scientists believe they have discovered the reasons why people have nightmares and angry dreams, and it has to do with an imbalance between two regions of the brain.

-In a new study published in the Journal for Neuroscience, scientists have identified a pattern of brain activity that is linked with anger experienced while awake and during dreams.
+In a new study published in the Journal for Neuroscience, the scientists explained how they identified a pattern of brain activity that is linked with anger experienced while awake and during dreams.

 The research may help scientists unlock the mysteries behind why people have bad dreams as it points to a neurological foundation for the cause of the emotional content in nightmares.
 Understanding this link may also help researchers understand other mental and sleep disorders.

 Scientists know very little about the emotions humans experience while they are dreaming.
-The study, however, conducted by Pilleriin Sikka and others at universities in University of Finland, Sweden, and the UK, revealed a shared emotional pattern between individuals while they were sleeping and while they were awake.
+The study, however, conducted by Pilleriin Sikka and others at universities in Finland, Sweden, and the U.K., revealed a shared emotional pattern between individuals while they were sleeping and while they were awake.

 More specifically, the researchers discovered an effect called “frontal alpha asymmetry,” or FAA, in which a particular type of brain activity is higher in one side of the brain than the other.